yinkalario/EIN-SELD/README.md

 ## Preprocessing

-Unfortunately, you need to preprocess the data and meta files. `.wav` files will be saved to `.h5` files.
+It is needed to preprocess the data and meta files. `.wav` files will be saved to `.h5` files.
 Meta files will also be converted to `.h5` files.
 After downloading the data, directly run

 ```bash
 sh scripts/preproc.sh